AI-powered contract intelligence platform that integrated with DocuSign to simplify legal agreements

 Seamlessly integrated with DocuSign's signing workflow, displaying insights alongside the signature process.

-Meet the two developers who built DocuInsight in 3 months.
+Meet the two developers who built DocuInsight in less than 2 months.

 Co-founder & Backend Developer

-Software engineer at Charter Communications with 3+ years at eBay building storage management systems processing 1.5M+ metrics per minute.
-Previously founded Osgil Defense (secured $145K pre-seed), built TARS cybersecurity tool (275+ GitHub stars), and won 1st place at multiple hackathons including the National Security Hackathon ($5K prize).
-CS degree from Colorado School of Mines with robotics research experience.
+Software engineer at Charter/Spectrum, previously at eBay.
+Founded Osgil Defense ($145K pre-seed), built TARS cybersecurity tool (300+ stars) and Notify Cyber news site (17k+ visitors).
+Won 1st place at National Security Hackathon ($5K prize).
+CS degree from Colorado School of Mines.

 Co-founder & Frontend Developer

-Associate Design Engineer at Loren Cook with expertise in product design and development.
-Holds a Bachelor's in Mechanical Engineering (3.9+ GPA) and Master's in Computer Science (3.9+ GPA) from Colorado School of Mines.
-Previously conducted Bitcoin transaction analysis research at Boise State University.
-Co-winner of the 2025 National Security Hackathon with Guardian Grid emergency evacuation system.
-Certified SOLIDWORKS Associate with experience in design for manufacturing.
+Associate Design Engineer at Loren Cook.
+Bachelor's in Mechanical Engineering and Master's in Computer Science from Colorado School of Mines (3.9+ GPA).
+Built Notify Cyber cybersecurity news site (17k+ visitors).
+Co-winner of 2025 National Security Hackathon ($5K prize) with Guardian Grid system.
+Certified SOLIDWORKS Associate.

 Since we're shutting down, we're making the entire DocuInsight codebase open source.
 Learn from our code and our mistakes.